Naida1710/Spelling-Bee/README.md

 - I want the quiz to be responsive on all devices, whether I'm playing on a phone, tablet, or desktop.
 - I want to start the game easily, with a button to start the quiz right away and easy navigation to switch between different parts of the game.
 - I want to see how many questions I answered correctly and view my total score at the end.
+- I want the questions to be mixed up and that quiz never starts with the same pattern."

 ## Site Owner Goals